programminghistorian/ph-submissions/en/drafts/originals/iiif-images-and-manifests-github.md

 {% include figure.html filename="en-or-iiif-images-and-manifests-github-08.png" alt="Part of a manifest JSON file.
 Line 3 starting with 'id' is highlighted to show the edited manifest URI." caption="Figure 8.
 The updated manifest URI in a manifest JSON file processed using Digirati's Manifest Editor." %}

 <div class="alert alert-warning">
-Make sure you commit your changes as you go so that they save!
+Make sure you commit your changes as you go!
 </div>

 ## Using Your Manifests